Twentieth Century Turkish Literature

 Beginning in the late-Ottoman, post-Tanzimat period, the first lessons survey some of the most famous works of a variety of genres which were published at that time, such as Şair Evlenmesi, Felatun Bey ve Rakim Efendi, Vatan Yahut Silistre and Araba Sevdası.
 In exploring these works, students will engage with dominant themes of social and literary concern that have had a significant impact on the form and content of the canon of 20th century literature and, in particular, republican literature.
 Within the study of such important thematics, students will be asked to read analytic works alongside literary texts for the purpose of illucidating the most influential and critical problematics surrounding 20th century Turkish literature.
 Among these intellectual trends, we will begin to outline how local influences informed these early, modern works; how the prominence of didacticism and the impetus of social reform mobilized literary form; how new representations of gender and family relations began to constitute burgeoning nationalist sentiments; and how the influence of westernization in the political and social spheres and the adoption of western literary forms helped to promote a new a sense of self—both at the individual and collective levels.

-From these introductory lessons, the course then turns to the period of National(ist) Literature, Milli Edebiyatı, which begins in the early 20th century and continues through the first decades of the Republic.
+From these introductory lessons, the module then turns to the period of National(ist) Literature, Milli Edebiyatı, which begins in the early 20th century and continues through the first decades of the Republic.
 From the context of nation-building, students will see how national and republican thought were celebrated, contextualized and problematized in novels such as Vurun Kapheye andYaban.
 Students will also read a selection of short stories by prominent authors such as Sabahattin Ali, Refik Halit Karay and Sait Faik.
 At the same time, students will begin to consider how the context of the new republic demanded changes to existing narrative forms and genres.

 Following the Milli Edebiyatı period, students will then read works of poetry and novels from the 1950s and 1960s.
 These are generally considered to come under the rubrik of realism and modernism.
 In particular, students will read the novels Ince Memed, Baba Evi, Saatleri Ayarlama Enstitusu; they will also survey poetry written by authors of the Garip Hareketi and the lyric poetry of Nazım Hikmet.
 Students will study these works in a two-fold way.
 Firstly, they will study the relationship between form and context, making connections between the overtly critical –if not anti-state- content of these works and the use of realism and modernism, in the case of novels and absurdism and lyricism in the case of poetry.
 Secondly, students will be asked to draw on preceding literary movements for the purpose of evaluating how this period re-thinks questions of nationalism, gender, westernization and the role of literature in social reform.